ibm-cloud-docs/ibm-cloud-provider-for-terraform/provider/resource-management-data-sources.md

 # Resource management data sources
 {: #resource-management-data-sources}

-Before you start working with your data source, make sure to review the [required parameters](/docs/terraform?topic=terraform-provider-reference#required-parameters) that you need to specify in the `provider` block of your IBM Cloud Provider plug-in for Terraform configuration file.
+Before you start working with your data source, make sure to review the [required parameters](/docs/terraform?topic=terraform-provider-reference#required-parameters) that you need to specify in the `provider` block of your Terraform configuration file.
 {: important}

 ## `ibm_resource_group`